-Patong Bay is the busiest tourist beach on Phuket, boasting hundreds of hotels ranging from 5-star resorts to lowly budget guesthouses, a great variety of restaurants and a vibrant and surprising nightlife.
+Patong Bay is the busiest tourist beach on Phuket.
+It boasts hundreds of hotels, ranging from 5-star resorts to lowly budget guesthouses, a great variety of restaurants and a vibrant and surprising nightlife.

 Read more18 miles from Ao Chalong

-The gradually sloping sandy bottom permits anchorage in 5‑20 metres anywhere in this broad bay.
-To the south end of Patong bay is a fixed jetty and a floating jetty which is used during the high season as a transit point for the growing number of visiting superyachts and cruise ships.
+The gradually sloping sandy bottom at Patong Beach permits anchorage in 5‑20 metres anywhere in this broad bay.
+To the south end of the bay is a fixed jetty and a floating jetty which is used during the high season as a transit point for the growing number of visiting superyachts and cruise ships.

 17 miles from Ao Chalong

-The three beaches are a favourite daytime excursion for longtails operating from the main Patong beach.
+The smaller beaches are also a favourite daytime excursion for longtails operating from the Patong Beach.
 Many divers and snorkellers come to enjoy the underwater sights within easy range of the beach facilities of Patong.

 19 miles from Ao Chalong

-In the north of Patong Bay, Thavorn Beach Village resort has a concrete jetty extending beyond the drying fringe coral.
-Many yachts are forced to shelter here late in the season when the westerly ground swell gets uncomfortable.
+In the north of Patong Bay, Thavorn Beach Village resort at Naka Lay Bay has a concrete jetty extending beyond the drying fringe coral.
+Many yachts shelter here late in the season when the westerly ground swell gets uncomfortable.

 19 miles from Ao Chalong

-Just inside the northernmost point, this bay has a steep coral shelf rising from a sandy bottom in about 12 metres.
+Just inside the northernmost point, Laem Thai Pao has a steep coral shelf rising from a sandy bottom in about 12 metres.
 Lots of colourful corals and fish await the underwater explorer.
 Access to the beach, now overlooked by a villa development, is best at high water.

 19 miles from Ao Chalong